s3anmorrow/openWithKraken/README.md

 # Open with GitKraken

-An extension to open the current project folder in GitKraken.
-If a workspace is open, all folders within will be opened in GitKraken.
+An extension to open the current project folder's repo in GitKraken.
+If a multi-root workspace is open, all folders' repos within the workspace will be opened in GitKraken.

 ## Features